-How to Run Mortgage Protection Facebook Ads Without Tripping Meta's HOUSING Rules
+How to Run Mortgage Protection Facebook Ads Without Tripping Meta's Rules

-To run mortgage protection Facebook ads correctly, launch them inside Meta's Housing Special Ad Category, which strips age, gender, ZIP-radius, and most detailed-interest targeting, then rely on broad audiences plus sharp creative and fast follow-up to convert.
-Most agents get this wrong by building a 'young homeowner' audience Meta no longer permits, then blame the platform.
+To run mortgage protection Facebook ads correctly, launch them inside a Meta Special Ad Category, which fixes age at 18 through 65+, blocks gender and ZIP targeting, forces a 15-mile minimum radius, and removes lookalike audiences.
+Rely on broad audiences, sharp creative, and fast follow-up.
+Most agents still build a 'young homeowner' audience Meta no longer permits, then blame the platform.

-Here is what changes the moment you flag a campaign as HOUSING:
+Here is what changes the moment you flag a campaign:

 |---|---|---|